pkp/pkp-docs/doi-plugin/en/doi-registration.md

 It is not problematic, though, to use the XML export feature for local inspection of XML data that will be transferred to the registration agency via OJS later.
 As long as the actual registration is done in OJS, the local and remote registration databases will not get out of sync.

-## Using Registration Plugins
+## Using Registration Plugins {#registration-plugins}

-For more-detailed, Crossref specific documentation please see the [Crossref manual for OJS](/crossref-ojs-manual/).
+For more detailed, Crossref-specific documentation please see the [Crossref manual for OJS](/crossref-ojs-manual/).

 ### Setup

-Each plugin has it's own configuration page.
+Each plugin has its own configuration page.
 They all look a little different depending on the agency you'll be working with, but they all feature two things:

 1. Credential information for the registration agency and your account.
 2. An option to automatically register DOIs with the agency when you publish.

 Your credential information will be provided for you by the agency you're working with.
 If you don't have any of this information, you can reach out to their support teams.

-You may, if you like, keep automatic registration off and deposit each DOI individually yourself.
+You may, if you like, keep automatic registration off and deposit each DOI individually.
 If you're working on a back-issue run or just getting started with your journal, you might appreciate a little more control.
-Eventually though, it's recommended to just let the plugins automatically deposit.
+However, it is recommended that you eventually allow plugins to automatically deposit.

 ### Deposit

 Again, each plugin is a little different.
-Generally speaking you can manually deposit a DOI with your registration agency by doing the following:
+Generally, you can manually deposit a DOI with your registration agency by doing the following:

 - click the check box for any content you're looking to deposit (you can filter by "unregistered" content);
 - click the "Deposit" button at the bottom of the list and...